 Anti-Dumping Duties are introduced to protect EU industry from the possible damage caused by the dumping of low-priced goods on the EU market.

 Countervailing Duty applies to goods that have benefited from government subsidies in their country of origin.
 This results in substantially lower than normal prices.

 These charges are generally introduced following a complaint by an EU trader against the dumping of goods or the introduction of subsidies.
 The EU Commission examine such complaints.

-How long will Anti-dumping and Countervailing Duties apply?
+How long will Anti-Dumping and Countervailing Duties apply?

 If the full investigation confirms that dumping has occurred or that subsidies have been introduced the charges are applied definitively.
-Definitive Anti-dumping and Countervailing Duties normally last for five years.

-Retrospective Anti-dumping and Countervailing measures
+Retrospective anti-dumping and countervailing measures

-You can find out if your goods are affected by retrospective measures, Anti-dumping or Countervailing Duties by consulting TARIC.
+You can find out if your goods are affected by retrospective measures, Anti-Dumping or Countervailing Duties by consulting TARIC.